 A Spy token can be used during Production to allow the player using it to gain money, resources or VP from a company that is producing them.
-The exact rules will be posted later, but that is basically the gist of their function.
+Here are the detailed rules:

 Two Spy tiles are placed in the bag along with the rest of the employees.